mbrandonw/mbrandonw.github.io/_drafts/2015-01-20-natural-numbers.markdown

 (one + three) == (two + two)                      // true
 ```

 There are more arithmetic functions we can implement on `Nat` in order to flex our recursive muscles.
 For example multiplication. `Zero` times anything is `Zero`, so that’s our base case.
 Reducing to the base case involves observing that `a*b = (a-1) * b + b`.
-So we can reduce `b` until it reaches zero.
+So we can reduce `a` until it reaches zero.

 ```swift
 func * (a: Nat, b: Nat) -> Nat {